Ecotourism: Negative impact

 The other problem is that the companies try to hide the truth behind the ecotourism to maintain their profit.
-They don't cover the fact that traveling from other countries to the natural sites burns extensive amounts of aircraft fuel.
+They do not cover the fact that traveling from other countries to the natural sites burns extensive amounts of aircraft fuel.
 In Montego Bay and Negril, a considerable amount of run-off is released to the coastal water produced directly or indirectly by ecotourists.
 Hotels in Jamaica release much more wastewater than a city.
 The tourists generate a lot of waste that ends up in the coastal water.
 The indirect effect of ecotourism in Jamaica is that many people migrated to the town near the natural site because of the more job opportunities due to construction increase, resulting in destroying the environment.
 South Africa is one of the countries that is reaping significant economic benefits from ecotourism, but the negative effects far outweigh the positive—including forcing people to leave their homes, gross violations of fundamental rights, and environmental hazards—far outweigh the medium-term economic benefits.
 A tremendous amount of money and human resources continue to be used for ecotourism despite unsuccessful outcomes, and even more, money is put into public relation campaigns to dilute the effects of criticism.
 Ecotourism channels resources away from other projects that could contribute more sustainable and realistic solutions to pressing social and environmental problems.
 "The money tourism can generate often ties parks and managements to ecotourism".
 But there is a tension in this relationship because ecotourism often causes conflict and changes in land-use rights, fails to deliver promises of community-level benefits, damages environments, and has many other social impacts.
 Indeed, many argue repeatedly that ecotourism is neither ecologically nor socially beneficial, yet it persists as a strategy for conservation and development due to the large profits.
 While several studies are being done on ways to improve the ecotourism structure, some argue that these examples provide a rationale for stopping it altogether.
 However, there are some positive examples, among them the Kavango-Zambezi Transfrontier Conservation Area (KAZA) and the Virunga National Park, as judged by WWF.